louisameline/observe_evented/README.md

 Advanced: deliverChangeRecords
 -------------------------

-This methods is directly proxied by Observe_evented on the currently observed object, without the need for you to provide any arguments :
+This methods is directly proxied by Observe_evented on the currently observed object, without the need for you to provide any arguments.

+When calling this method, all queued events will be immediately fired (synchronously), instead of having to wait for the end of the current microtask (asynchronously).

 ```javascript
 var basket = { fruit: 'apple' },